mjpitz/mjpitz/content/blog/2021-06-16-rpi-network-bridge.md

 }
 ```

-Once dhcp has been configured, you'll need to restart the service.
+Once dhcp has been configured, we'll need to restart the service.

 ```
 $ sudo service isc-dhcp-server restart
 ```

-Once the dhcp server has been restarted, it should be operating with your new configuration.
+Once the dhcp server has been restarted, it should be operating with the new configuration.
 We can verify that it's running properly using `sudo service isc-dhcp-server status` or by tailing logs with `sudo journalctl -u isc-dhcp-server`.

 ### dnsmasq

 Next we're going to configure dnsmasq.
-This is responsible for the routing logic.
+dnsmasq provides discovery logic for requests via a DNS interface.
-In the default configuration, dnsmasq conflicts with systemd-resolved (which is why the service likely couldn't start).
+In the default configuration, it conflicts with systemd-resolved (which is why the service likely couldn't start).
-We'll be modifying its configuration to bind dnsmasq to eth0 allowing it to respond to requests there instead of conflicting on `wlan0`.
+We'll be modifying its configuration to bind dnsmasq to `eth0` allowing it to respond to requests there instead of conflicting on `wlan0`.
 To do so, we'll backup the existing configuration and create a new file.

 ```